bochaco/react-mn-wallet-connect/TUTORIAL.md

 );
 ```

-## Step 5: Configure HTML

 Lastly, we create the HTML file providing the hosting page for the single-page app and links the global stylesheet.
-Its role is simple but essential: it includes the root element where React mounts and ensures the app's CSS is loaded so the components from the example app display with the intended polished appearance.

 The HTML used by the example app is available at [index.html](index.html).

 ```html
 <!doctype html>